 The hot core requirement leaves the network vulnerable to interaction-driven instability.
 Theorems 1 and 2 imply that if some event causes a sudden drop in the strength of transfer rates within the core, then the whole system can go unstable.
 The mathematical origin of this financial instability is the same as the origin of instability in gravo-thermal collapse, where a slowing of energy production in the core drives the system unstable.
 The end point of the financial instability is the well-known liquidity trap, a spectacular example of which occurred during the financial crisis of 2008-2009.
 For the bank transfer network, just as for black hole formation, instability leads to a collapsed regime in which the core freezes up, and transfers drop dramatically (`the black hole of finance').

 {\it Conclusion}

-This paper presented a simple mathematical criterion for the stability of dynamical systems as interactions are added between subsystems.
-If the number and strength of interactions between subsystems grows too large, the criterion identifies a threshold of connectivity beyond which fluctuations inevitably grow.
+This paper presented simple mathematical criteria for the stability and oscillatory behavior of dynamical systems as interactions are added between subsystems.
+If the number and strength of interactions between subsystems grows too large, the criteria identifies a threshold of connectivity beyond which oscillations and/or fluctuations inevitably grow.
 This result extends the May theorem for random networks to structured networks.
 A number of artificial and naturally occurring dynamical systems, such as the gravitational and financial systems discussed here, are subject to this threshold.
-Indeed, any system within which the number and strength of interactions increase over time, without an attending increase in the strength of local stabilizing dynamics, will inevitably approach the interaction instability threshold.
-Once the instability threshold is passed, fluctuations grow and the dynamics eventually becomes nonlinear [17-19].
-Unless interactions between core and halo are reduced, and local stabilizing dynamics within the core and halo are increased, rapidly growing fluctuations will overwhelm physical and financial stabilization mechanisms leading to gravitational and financial collapse.
+Indeed, any system within which the number and strength of interactions increase over time, without an attending increase in the strength of local stabilizing dynamics, will inevitably approach the interaction oscillation/instability threshold.
+An interaction-driven core-halo instability lies at the heart of both financial and gravitational collapse.
+Once the instability threshold is passed, unless interactions between core and halo are reduced, and local stabilizing dynamics within the core and halo are increased, rapidly growing oscillations/fluctuations will overwhelm physical and financial stabilization mechanisms leading to gravitational and financial collapse.

 {\it Acknowledgments:} This work was supported by a Miller fellowship from the Santa Fe Institute.
 The author would like to thank Olaf Dreyer, Jeffrey Epstein, Doyne Farmer, Thomas Lloyd, Cormac McCarthy, Sanjoy Mitter, Chris Moore, Sam Shepard, and Jean-Jacques Slotine for helpful conversations. \vfil\eject